Mwaisaks/EventTicketingPlatform/README.md

 * Initial configurations - create a realm 9name it your app's name
 * create a client (rep the FE)
 * Client authentication set to off to prevent public access
-* Create Users, set the passowrd in the credentials tab
+* Create Users, set the password in the credentials tab
-* Configure Springboot to keycloak; in the application.properties file
+* Configure SpringBoot to keycloak; in the application.properties file

 Is this what's used when you're in a system where you don't sign up, just log in with a preset password and then reset it?

 ### Configuring MapStruct
-In your pom.xml file specify the versions for mapstruct and lombok in teh properties section mapstruct version 1.6.3 goes well with lombok version 1.18.36 in the maven compiler plugin add the three plugins in the order of lombok, processor and lombok-Mapstruct binding.
+* In your pom.xml file specify the versions for mapstruct and lombok in the properties section
+* mapstruct version 1.6.3 goes well with lombok version 1.18.36
+* in the maven compiler plugin add the three plugins in the order of lombok, processor and lombok-Mapstruct binding.
+* Create your Mapper class and use this annotation `@Mapper(componentModel = "spring", unmappedTargetPolicy = ReportingPolicy.IGNORE)
+* `

 ## Part 4
 * Create Enums